Tracht/timer-app/README.md

-# Focus Time App using Expo Snack
+# Focus Time App using Expo

 ## What it does
 A countdown timer that helps you stay focused on a task.
 Type in the task you want to focus on and select the amount of time.
 You can see a history of all your tasks.
 Red tasks indicate you've cleared the timer before it ended.
 Green tasks indicate that the countown ran until the end.